-This last week Disney released its first quarter results ending on December 28, 2013.
-This plus the annual report of 2013 suggests that the results are…well…fantasmic!
+This past week, Disney released its first quarter results ending on December 28, 2013.
+This, plus the annual report of 2013, suggests that the results are…well…fantasmic!
 Every facet of the organization is doing well.
 Here’s a summary of what’s going well:

 1. The box office is hot–in particular due to the success of Frozen, Thor, and Saving Mr. Banks this past quarter.
 Frozen has surpassed The Lion King to be the most successful animated film of all time.

 3. Media networks are excelling on many fronts.
 ESPN is the king of sports.
 ABC’s Good Morning America is now the number one morning show in the country.
-In only three years Disney Junior has emerged from nothing to become the number-one channel in the United States among Kids 2-5.
+In only three years, Disney Junior has emerged from nothing to become the number-one channel in the United States among kids aged 2-5.

-4. The popularity of Disney Infinity drove Disney’s Interactive profitability for the second consecutive quarter.
+4. The popularity of Disney Infinity drove Disney Interactive’s profitability for the second consecutive quarter.
 Disney Animated beat out 100,000 other new apps to earn Apple’s “iPad App of the Year” honor for 2013.

 6. With two new ships, and with Disney Magic just fresh from a major makeover, Condé Nast Traveler has named all four ships among the 5 top large cruise ships in the world.